PAPHI-TBD/mobile-app/README.md

   - Apoorva
   - Matt Dizon
 ## Licenses
-You can not use any code from the Mingley organization.
+You can not use any code from the (Insert App Name) organization.